 Who is Matthew C. Perry?

-In a bold move that sent shock waves through the country at the time, the 3rd estate locked itself in this space until it was able to compose a new constitution in defiance of the perceived oppression at the hands of the nobility and clergy in late 18th century France.
+In a bold move that sent shock waves through the country a month after the historic meeting of the Estates General, the 3rd estate locked itself in this space until it was able to compose a new constitution in defiance of the perceived oppression at the hands of the nobility and clergy in late 18th century France.

 What is a tennis court (at Versailles)?